mjgm97/ludix-platform/README.md

 ### Statistical pattern→outcome mining and cohort comparison

-The Network tab also mines **frequent behavioural patterns** and screens each for association with a run outcome — the change in Score/Stars when a pattern is present (OLS), or its log-odds for Pass (logistic) — with **Benjamini–Hochberg** adjustment for multiple testing.
+The Network tab also mines **frequent behavioural patterns** and screens each for association with a run outcome: the change in Score/Stars when a pattern is present (OLS), or its log-odds for Pass (logistic), with **Benjamini–Hochberg** adjustment for multiple testing.
 A **cohort comparison** splits sessions on a median outcome and contrasts the two transition networks edge-by-edge with a **permutation test**, flagging transitions that genuinely differ between higher- and lower-performing learners.

 ## Bring your own data

-Because the analytics read a generic event log, they run on **any** log — not only data collected through Ludix.
+Because the analytics read a generic event log, they run on **any** log, not only data collected through Ludix.
 The dashboard’s **Import** tab takes a CSV or JSON log, auto-detects the case / activity / timestamp / actor columns (the standard process-mining quadruple), and imports it under a game name, where every view above applies.
 A file exported from the **Export** tab